Chhorii: Production

 The principal photography began on 25 November 2020 in Madhya Pradesh.
 The film was wrapped up in December 2020.

 Reception

-It generally received negative reviews from critics and mixed reviews from audiences, praising the performance of Nusrat Bharucha but criticising the horror scenes.
-However, Rohan Naahar of The Indian Express wrote that though "the film is a surprisingly well-made horror picture that actually respects the genre, but loses its way so tragically in its final moments" and turn it "into a message movie".
-Concluding the review, Rohan asks a question from director, "Does Furia [(director)] think that potential baby-killers are watching his film?
+It generally received positive reviews from critics and mixed reviews from audiences, praising the performance of Nusrat Bharucha but criticising the horror scenes.
+However, Rohan Naahar of The Indian Express wrote that though "the film is a surprisingly well-made horror picture that actually respects the genre, but loses its way so tragically in its final moments" and turn it "into a message movie."
+Concluding the review, Rohan asks a question to the director, "Does Furia [(director)] think that potential baby-killers are watching his film?
 Does he expect Chhorii to change their mind about killing babies?"

 Sequel

 In December 2021, the sequel Chhorii 2 was officially confirmed by makers of film.
+It will feature Nushrratt Bharuccha and Soha Ali Khan in leading roles.

+The sequel was released on Amazon Prime Video on 11 April 2025.